CommitteeOfZero/committeeofzero.github.io/projects/2018-07-02-cc-walkthrough.markdown

 permalink: "/projects/cc-walkthrough.html"
 active_tab: guides
 date: 2018-07-02 00:00:00 +0100
-excerpt: <p>A 100% walkthrough for Chaos;Child, designed to allow readers to play through in the optimal route order while unlocking every scene, CG, music track, and tip along the way (with the exception of neutral delusion choices and incorrect map answers)</p>
+excerpt: <p>A 100% walkthrough for CHAOS;CHILD, designed to allow readers to play through in the optimal route order while unlocking every scene, CG, music track, and tip along the way (with the exception of neutral delusion choices and incorrect map answers)</p>
 ---

 [← Back to project page]({{ "/projects/chaoschild-steam.html" | relative_url }})

-This is a 100% walkthrough for Chaos;Child, designed to allow readers to play through in the optimal route order while unlocking every scene, CG, music track, and tip along the way (with the exception of neutral delusion choices and incorrect map answers).
+This is a 100% walkthrough for CHAOS;CHILD, designed to allow readers to play through in the optimal route order while unlocking every scene, CG, music track, and tip along the way (with the exception of neutral delusion choices and incorrect map answers).

 # Common Route